Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Every time you double the distance that the light travels, you lose 75% of your light.
 Photographers call that “light fall-off.”

 When your subject is very close to the light source, the light fall-off is very shallow and abrupt.
-As you double the distance, you effectively get 25% of the same light output.
+You get 25% of the same light output as you double the distance.
 However, you also get double the distance of useful light from front to back of that area before the light falls off to shadow.

 So let’s put this into practice with the photo below.

 This is a portrait inside a cross-fit gym.
-That environment worked for a lot of the photos we took on that day while Shelly was lifting weights.
-However, she wanted something with a clean background and…well, a gym isn't a place for a clean background.
+That environment worked for many of the photos we took that day while Shelly was lifting weights.
+However, she wanted something with a clean background and…well, a gym isn’t a place for a clean background.